brdv/prodtest-docs/docs/demo/technical-detail/order-service.md

 ![class diagram](./img/order-service-class-diagram.png)

 Note: all classes marked with an asterix (\*) can be found in the Domain.Commons project.
-They are not directly part of the OrderService, but it does depend on them.
+They are not directly part of the order service, but it does depend on them.

 <!-- TODO: Add link to domain.commons project above. -->